hoomanb1/fuse-examples/dynamic-jms-config-fragment/README.md

             mvn fabric8:deploy

-Note-4: To workaround [FABRIC-1253](https://issues.jboss.org/browse/FABRIC-1253) I have to manually specified one of the bundles in the configuration element of the fabric8-maven-plugin on the parent pom.xml
+Note-4: To workaround [FABRIC-1253](https://issues.jboss.org/browse/FABRIC-1253) I have to manually specify one of the bundles in the configuration element of the fabric8-maven-plugin on the parent pom.xml

 Once the build is successful we can verify the newly-created profile from Fuse console: